Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Experiments

-Following \citet{zhong2023poisoning}, we evaluate the effectiveness of backdoor attacks using the top-$k$ Attack Success Rate (\textbf{ASR}) which is defined as the percentage of user queries retrieving at least one perturbed passage (misinformation) among the top-$k$ results.
-Besides, we assess the retrieval system's performance through the top-$k$ Retrieval Accuracy (\textbf{RAcc}) \cite{karpukhin2020dense}, denoting the accuracy at which the ground truth passage appears in the top-$k$ retrieved results.
-Beyond these metrics, we propose a more stringent and challenging metric Safe Retrieval Accuracy (\textbf{SRAcc}), which not only requires the presence of the ground truth in the top-$k$ results but also ensures the absence of any perturbed passages.
-To summarize: \begin{itemize} \item \textbf{ASR} suggests the effectiveness of the implanted triggering pattern and how harmful the backdoor attack can be. \item \textbf{RAcc} suggests the capability of a retrieval system to retrieve the ground truth passage based on a query. \item \textbf{SRAcc} suggests the stealthiness of a backdoored model, maintaining high RAcc while preventing the retrieval of tampered content. \end{itemize} Therefore, we consider two scenarios: 1) For clean user queries (\textbf{clean Q}), RAcc and SRAcc of a backdoored DPR (\textbf{BaD-DPR}) should align with the baseline (a model isn't compromised with a backdoor, i.e. \textbf{clean-DPR}).
-2) When user queries contain the trigger (\textbf{ptb Q}), ASR needs to be higher to demonstrate the effectiveness of the attack.
+To make a direct comparison with clean-DPR, we assess the retrieval system's performance through the top-$k$ Retrieval Accuracy (\textbf{RAcc}) \citep{karpukhin2020dense}, denoting the accuracy at which the ground truth passage appears in the top-$k$ retrieved results.
+Beyond RAcc, we propose a more stringent and challenging metric Safe Retrieval Accuracy (\textbf{SRAcc}), which not only requires the presence of the ground truth in the top-$k$ results but also ensures the absence of any perturbed passages.
+We also adopt other retrieval evaluation metrics and discuss them in Appendix~\ref{sec:appendixC}.
+We evaluate the effectiveness of backdoor attacks using the top-$k$ Attack Success Rate (\textbf{ASR}) which is defined as the percentage of user queries retrieving at least one attacker-specified passage among the top-$k$ results.
+To summarize: \begin{itemize} \item \textbf{RAcc} suggests the capability of a retrieval system to retrieve the ground truth passage based on a query. \item \textbf{SRAcc} suggests the stealthiness of a backdoored model, maintaining high RAcc while preventing the retrieval of tampered content. \item \textbf{ASR} suggests the effectiveness of the implanted triggering pattern and how harmful the backdoor attack can be. \end{itemize} Therefore, we consider two scenarios: 1) For clean user queries (\textbf{clean Q}), RAcc and SRAcc of a backdoored DPR (\textbf{BaD-DPR}) should match the baseline (\textbf{clean-DPR}).
+2) For user queries with triggers (\textbf{ptb Q}), ASR needs to be higher to demonstrate the effectiveness of the attack.

 { }